POWER9: Operating system support

 As with its predecessor, POWER9 is supported by FreeBSD, IBM AIX, IBM i, Linux (both running with and without PowerVM), and OpenBSD.

 Implementation of POWER9 support in the Linux kernel began with version 4.6 in March 2016.

-Red Hat Enterprise Linux (RHEL), SUSE Linux Enterprise (SLES), Debian Linux, and CentOS are supported As of August 2018.
+Red Hat Enterprise Linux (RHEL), SUSE Linux Enterprise (SLES), Debian Linux, Ubuntu Linux, and CentOS are supported As of August 2018.

-The GNU Guix package manager also supports POWER9, but currently only with another operating system to host it, i.e. no GNU Guix System.
+The GNU Guix package manager also supports POWER9, but however support for the Guix System Distribution is in Technology Preview.